dcoeurjo/OTColorTransfer/docs-source/index.md

 The idea of this project is to detail a color transfer solution that considers the [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) as a way to *deform*  histograms in the most *efficient way* (see below for details).
-The literature is huge on the subject but I would like to emphasize the fact that the implementation of these tools is not difficult.
+The literature is huge on the subject but I would like to emphasize the fact that efficient implementations of these tools are not so difficult.

 This project contains both this documentation and some C++ codes that implement the color transfer with as few dependencies as possible.